OGS-Digital-Service/ogs-digital-service.github.io/src/index.md

 {{ card({
     frametitle:'A Row of Cards',
     cards: [
         {
-        title:"Architecture Decision Records",
-        content:"Read about the architecture decisions that went into this website as well as other digital web components and integrations.", link:"/architecture-decision-records",
-        linktext:"Browse the Records",
-        arialabel:'Browse the list of architecture decision records' },
-        {
         title:"NYGov Profile Sandbox",
         content:"A rapid prototype and design sandbox page for nygov profile updates",